 Name of contact person

-This project is dedicated to Corporate Social Responsibility initiatives to improve the quality of life in the projects vicinity.
-It engages the local communities through frequent consultations and consistently invests in the following thematic areas:
+Orange Renewable as a socially responsible organization is dedicated to CSR initiatives to improve the quality of life in the projects vicinity.
+Along these lines, Orange Renewable consistently invests in the following thematic areas:

 +91 99595 56707